matthew-tfs/mjcb.io/content/blog/00057-travel-chromebook-experiment.md

 **This post has been seriously delayed for multiple reasons, but I still wanted to post it despite starting it over a year ago.
 I still think that the content is relevant, and I already wrote this post, so I wanted to publish it anyways.**

-In September 2022 I took a 3 week trip to the Azores to visit family members, and to have my first real vacation since the end of 2019.
+In September 2022 I took a 3-week trip to the Azores to visit family members, and to have my first real vacation since the end of 2019.
 I wasn't planning on taking my daily driver MacBook Air with me because I was concerned about it getting lost or damaged, but I wanted to take something with me in case I needed to do some work or to connect to anything at home.
 I ended up getting a Chromebook for the first time in several years, and it worked out exceptionally well, despite some minor limitations.
-I wanted to see if a Chromebook could actually be useful as a primary device for an extended period of time.
+I wanted to see if a Chromebook could be useful as a primary device for an extended period.

 I also wanted a small portable device capable of playing media and some games for days when the weather was not the greatest, since the weather there could change rapidly.